 \item{\textbf{PCA-DTW-KNN:}} For the dimension reduction experiment in section \ref{sec:sec_DR}, we compare the low-rank representation found by low-rank LMNN with a dimensionality reduction by classical Principle Component Analysis (PCA) \cite{jolliffe2002principal}.
 Thereby, PCA is applied directly to the vectorial sequence entries from the training set.
-Afterwards, DTW is used for the major three principal components of the data entries, followed by a KNN classifier. \end{itemize} We use a $10$-fold cross validations with $10$ repetitions for evaluation.
-All experiments are carried out using the same cross validation partitions.
+Afterward, DTW is applied on the first 3 principal components of the data, followed by a KNN classifier. \end{itemize} We use $10$-fold cross-validations with $10$ repetitions for evaluation.
+All experiments are carried out using the same cross-validation partitions.

 For evaluation and comparison of the proposed approach, we consider $3$ different Mocap databases based on human motions.
 These data give rise to the following four different training sets: